 Both types of fiber are beneficial for losing weight, but together they are even better at controlling cravings and decreasing calorie intake throughout the day (7).
-So instead of snacking frequently, try to eat high-fiber foods like grapes that will help fill you up faster without consuming as many calories or junk food that doesn’t have any fibers in it at all.
+So instead of snacking on highly processed foods, try to eat high-fiber foods like grapes that will help fill you up faster without consuming as many calories or junk food that doesn’t have any fibers in it at all.

-Another effect of resveratrol on weight loss is that it helps your body metabolize fatty acids, allowing you to burn fat faster and lose weight quickly.
-Resveratrol also helps regulate insulin secretion within your body (12).
+Another effect of resveratrol on weight loss is that it may help your body metabolize fatty acids, allowing you to burn fat faster and lose weight quickly.
+Resveratrol may also help regulate insulin secretion within your body (12).
 Having high levels of insulin in the blood is associated with obesity and other health problems, such as type 2 diabetes.

 BetterMe app will provide you with a host of fat-frying fitness routines that’ll scare the extra pounds away and turn your body into a masterpiece!
 Get your life moving in the right direction with BetterMe!